 The Sustainable Business Group oversees the environmental initiatives at Osborne Clarke and focusses on reducing our impact of the environment.
 We meet once a month to discuss new ideas and projects which the firm might want to adopt.
 Most recently, we have been engaging with a sustainably consultant who is advising us on building in sustainability within our new Bristol office, the Halo Building, which is set to be one of the Greenest office buildings in the UK.

-More importantly, OC for Good challenged my traditional perception of what a law firm should look like, how it should operate and what its priorities should be.
 It is increasingly important that law firms are responsible corporate citizens and OC for Good is just one way of working towards this ideal.